tbela99/uploadManager/README.md

 mootools ajax file upload with:

-- file drag drop support (currently supported by chrome5+ and firefox 3.6+)
+- file drag drop on upload container (currently supported by chrome5+ and firefox 3.6+)
-- no iframe and progress bar for browser that support HTML5 File API (chrome5+, safari4+, Firefox 3.6+)
+- no iframe and progress bar for browsers that support HTML5 File API (chrome5+, safari4+, Firefox 3.6+)
-- iframe for the other
+- iframe for the others

 [Demo](http://tbela.fragged.org/demos/upload/Demo/)